treeverse/lakeFS/design/accepted/gc_plus/uncomitted-gc.md

 #### S3 Gateway CopyObject

+When performing a shallow copy - track copied objects in ref-store.
+GC will read the copied objects information from the ref-store, and will add them to the list of uncommitted. lakeFS will periodically clear the copied list according to timestamp.

-1. Copy object in the same branch will work the same - creating a new staging entry using the existing entry information.
+1. Copy of staged object in the same branch will perform a shallow copy as described above
-2. For objects that are not part of the branch, use the underlying adapter copy operation.
+2. All other copy operations will use the underlying adapter copy operation.

 #### Move/RenameObject
 Clients working through the S3 Gateway can use the CopyObject + DeleteObject to perform a Rename or Move operation.
 For clients using the OpenAPI this could have been done using StageObject + DeleteObject.
 To continue support of this operation, introduce a new API to rename an object which will be scoped to a single branch.
+Rename will add copied objects in ref-store similarly to CopyObject

 #### PrepareUncommittedForGC

-A new API which will create meta-ranges and ranges for a given branch using its uncommitted data.
-These files will be saved in a designated path used by the GC client to list branch's uncommitted objects.
+A new API which will create parquet files from uncommitted object information (address + creation date).
+These files will be saved to `_lakefs/gc/run_id/uncommitted/*.parquet` and used by the GC client to list repository's uncommitted objects.
+At the end of this flow - read copied objects information from ref-store and add it to the uncommitted data.
-For the purpose of this document we'll call this the `BranchUncommittedMetarange`
+For the purpose of this document we'll call this the `UncommittedData`

 ### GC Flows